ADHD Therapy: ADD, ADHD Therapy for Children

-A primary goal of ADHD therapy is to reduce undesirable symptoms associated with the disorder and improve performance of daily tasks and responsibilities.
+A primary goal of ADHD therapy is to reduce undesirable symptoms associated with the disorder and improve the performance of daily tasks and responsibilities.
 In addition to treatment with stimulant prescription ADHD medications, ADD therapy can enhance and complement the positive effects of ADHD medication in children.

 How ADHD Therapy for Children Works

 ADD therapy provides counseling and tools that the child can use to help manage his ADHD symptoms.
-Stimulant drugs, commonly used in treatment of ADHD, seem to work by bringing brain neurotransmitter levels to normal.
+Stimulant drugs, commonly used in the treatment of ADHD, seem to work by bringing brain neurotransmitter levels to normal.
 ADHD medications, while very effective in reducing symptoms, provide only physiological relief to the child.
 To reach his potential and achieve success, the child must learn a variety of skills, behavior modifications, and how to change destructive thought patterns.
 That's where ADHD therapy for children can prove very effective.

 Types of ADHD Therapy